Cribbs Causeway: Retail parks

 The two retail parks are warehouse style shops with entrances from outside.
-Cribbs Causeway Retail Park is a group of large shops off Lysander Road containing Currys PC World Megastore, Harveys, Magnet Kitchens, Next Home, Oak Furniture Land, ScS, Smyths and Wren Kitchens.
+Cribbs Retail Park is a group of large shops off Lysander Road containing Currys, Magnet Kitchens, Next Home, Oak Furniture Land, ScS, Smyths and Wren Kitchens.
 Nearby is Centaurus Retail Park containing B&M, Carpetright, Dreams, Go Outdoors, Halfords, Hobbycraft, HomeSense, Tapi Carpets and T.K.
 Maxx.

 Other stores

 Other large stores include the United Kingdom's first Asda Walmart Supercentre, which was originally built by the French hypermarket chain Carrefour in the late 1970s.
 Then when Carrefour pulled out of the UK it sold all of its stores, including the Bristol hypermarket, to the Dee Corporation which owned the Gateway store chain.
 Then Gateway sold all of its large format stores to Asda in 1989, and it became an Asda hypermarket.
 Then after the sale of Asda by its management to Walmart in July 1999, it became the first Asda Wal*Mart Supercentre in July 2000.
 The store has since had yet another major refurbishment and has been rebranded as an Asda Supercentre and the Walmart branding has been removed.
 This is also the location of the first Morrisons supermarket in the south west of England which opened in September 2003.
 There is also a B&Q DIY store which also houses a Furniture Village, DFS, Makro and Wickes.

 On Hollywood Lane, which passes under the M5 motorway, is the Cribbs Business Centre.
 Lysander House is located on Lysander Road on the site of the former Harry Ramsden's restaurant.
 A Bang & Olufsen store is located on Cribbs Causeway.
 Topps Tiles and Porcelanosa are located on Lysander Road.
 Miller & Carter Steakhouse, is also located on Cribbs Causeway.
 Redwood Farm, a Farmhouse Inns pub, is located on Catbrain Lane, next to Lysander House.
 IN'n'OUT Autocentre is situated behind Morrisons.